manikanta03090/MLOps-Project/README.md

 This will train the model and save the generated model file inside the models/ directory.

-🌐 Run the API
 8️⃣ Start the Backend API
 python api.py

 The API will start and expose endpoints to access the trained model.

-🎨 Run the Frontend
 9️⃣ Navigate to the Frontend Folder cd frontend